Would A Large Stock Market Loss Ruin Your Retirement Plans?

-Great American Life Insurance Company is not an investment adviser and the information provided is not investment advice.
+Great American Life Insurance Company is not an investment adviser and the information provided in this document is not investment advice.
 You should consult your investment professional for advice based on your personal circumstances and financial situation.
 This information is not intended or written to be used as legal or tax advice.
 It was written solely to support the sale of annuity products.
 You should seek advice on legal or tax questions based on your particular circumstances from an independent attorney or tax advisor.

 This example is a hypothetical illustration of mathematical principles related to the downside protection provided by a growth strategy under an Index Frontier annuity.
 Maximum loss guarantees are subject to the claims-paying ability of Great American Life.
 Historical performance for the Index Frontier annuity, which was first offered in March 2018, is not available.
 Under the best circumstances in an increasing market, you would be credited the maximum gain for each term.
 Under the worst circumstances in a decreasing market, you would be credited the maximum loss for each term.
 This means you could lose 10% each term.